jgms/eliane/README.md

 ## what

 *éliane* is an environment for programming electronic music, whose main concern is to **separate the sound design from the sequencing**, allowing the creation of, for a lack of a better name, "scripted scores".
-At its very core it's just a code based function sequencer I developed with the aim of making my workflow a little more playful and inspiring.
+At its very core it's just a **code based function sequencer** I developed with the aim of making my workflow a little more playful and inspiring.

-The instruments/functions included so far are based on my [own practice](https://soundcloud.com/maravillosa-realidad), but you can create your own functions and add them to (or completely replace) the original ones, in fact, you can extract the interpreter/sequencer and sequence whatever function(s) you want, not necessarily sound producing functions.
+The instruments/functions included so far are just examples and they are based on my [own practice](https://soundcloud.com/maravillosa-realidad), but you can create your own functions (it is the very point of *éliane*) and add them to (or completely replace) the original ones, in fact, you can extract the interpreter/sequencer and sequence whatever function(s) you want, not necessarily sound producing functions.

 *éliane* is named after the great French composer [Éliane Radigue](https://en.wikipedia.org/wiki/%C3%89liane_Radigue).